1049451037/kidsearch/README.md

 Some other python packages are also needed: requests, ...

 # goal
 Make a wonderful convenient Python package to do tasks about search engine.
+Here is an ideal example:
 ```python
 import kidsearch
 webpages = kidsearch.crawler('http://www.61tom.com', max_page=1000, max_depth=10)